isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

 ### libARStream
 This library deals with all streaming types.
 It packs/unpacks streams.

+### libARStream2
+This library deals with the new h264 stream.
+It packs/unpacks streams and deals with rtp streams.

 ### libARUpdater
 This library helps you to update your drone.
 It provides functions to tests if the version is the last one and functions to update the drone.